CommonGateway/CoreBundle/docs/features/ImportExport.md

 After receiving this information the objects have not yet been stored in the database.
 If the result does not contain content in the field `validations` this indicates that the object is ready to be uploaded to the database using a POST (if `action` is `CREATE`) or a PUT (if `action` is `UPDATE` and `id` is set) to the `objects` endpoint with a schema.

 ### Supported file formats
-The common gateway supports file uploads in the following formats:
+The common gateway supports file uploads in the following formats, these can all be send as a multipart/form-data form and requires the header: Content-Type: multipart/form-data:
 - JSON
 - Yaml
 - XML